If you and your rheumatologist decide that ORENCIA® (abatacept) IV infusion is right for you, here are a few things you can expect to happen:

 Your rheumatologist will prescribe your dose (how much ORENCIA you'll need) and tell you when to schedule your first appointment to receive ORENCIA treatment.

 ORENCIA is a 30-minute intravenous (IV) infusion given by a healthcare professional.
 You will receive your first dose of ORENCIA followed by a second dose around day 15 and a third dose around day 30.
 You will then continue therapy of one dose every 4 weeks thereafter.
-Please note that the actual day of dosing may vary based on patient scheduling.
+Please note that the actual day of dosing may vary based on patient scheduling determined by your doctor.

 Important Safety Information: Allergic Reactions